 June 13, 1994 - Simpson is questioned by the LAPD for three hours and released.

-November 3, 1994 - The jury is selected and consists of eight black, one Hispanic, one white, two of mixed race.
-There are four men and eight women.
+November 3, 1994 - The jury is selected.
+It consists of four men and eight women: eight black, one Hispanic, one white, two of mixed race.

 May 4, 1995 - The Goldmans file a wrongful death suit against Simpson.